RedGhoul/COS_Systems/Report_1/Definition_of_acceptance_tests/Intro.md

 # Acceptance Tests
 # Our Cognitive Oncology system will undergo a number of testing processes during development before it is available for customer use.
+The point of testing is to ensure our product meets all the engineering requirements.
+There will be tests that take place as frequently as possible since its is more cost efficient to recognize an issues earlier than later on in a projects life cycle.